brimdata/zed/docs/lake/design.md

 may be made once an object exists.
 Given these semantics, any such object may be trivially cached as its name or content never changes.

-Since the writer the name is globally unique and the resulting object is immutable, there is no possible write concurrency to manage.
+Since the object's name is globally unique and the resulting object is immutable, there is no possible write concurrency to manage.

 A segment is comprised of